|Monthly Tech-Tip |

 Fight the glaze dragon!
 Test.
 Document.
 Learn.
 Repeat.
 Replace that paper notebook or binder with an account at Insight-live.com.
 Fix, adjust, formulate your own glaze on your PC using desktop Insight software.

-Prepared glazes are starting to hurt our control, independence and sense of responsibility regarding the quality of our ware.
-Many potters are even losing simple abilities, concepts.
-Some potters are unaware of even what weighing out a glaze is.
+For potters, prepared glazes are starting to hurt control, independence and sense of responsibility regarding the quality of ware.
+Many potters are losing very basic abilities and concepts.
+Some potters are unaware of even what weighing out a glaze is!
 Some do not know how to recalculate a recipe total!
-Or even what a gram is.
-Or what ceramic materials are (like a frits, feldspars, koalins, or silica) and the purpose of each type.
-Or even where even to buy them?
+Or even what a gram is or millilitre are.
+Or the purpose of ceramic materials like a frits, feldspars, kaolins, or silica.
+Or even where to buy them?
 Or the difference between a suspension and a solution.
-Or what specific gravity and viscosity are?
+Or what specific gravity and viscosity are.
 Is this a trend we want?